sarthaxmehta/Kairos/README.md

 # Kairos — AI-Powered Customer Flow & Operations Platform

 > **Vision**: Transform appointment and queue management into an intelligent, end-to-end Customer Flow Operating System for healthcare, government, finance, retail, education, and enterprise organizations.
+This project is still under development.

 ---